 Traffic moves on the left side of the road in Tonga.
 While it might seem like an obvious tip to drive on the left side of the road, it’s important to keep reminding yourself if you come from a country where you drive on the right.
 Remind yourself when pulling out of an intersection or when getting back in the car after having a break from driving.
 You’ll get used to it in no time!
-For more road rules and driving tips, see Is it Easy to Drive in Tonga?

 2. Watch Out for Animals on the Road

-When driving in Tongatapu, you’ll likely see dogs and chickens on or around the roads.
+When driving on Tongatapu, you’ll likely see dogs and chickens on or around the roads.
 In Vava’u, it’s all of that plus pigs, pigs and more pigs!
 While animals will often move out of the road when cars approach, it’s best to slow down so you have time to respond safely.

 3. Don’t Park Under a Coconut Tree

 While the shade of a coconut tree can be a tempting place to park your car, it comes are the risk of a dented roof or cracked windscreen from falling coconuts.
 It’s more of a damage concern for your rental vehicle, rather than safety.
-However, it’s claimed that coconuts do take the lives of around 150 people each year by falling on their head, so you want to reduce those odds!
+However, it’s claimed that coconuts do take the lives of around 150 people each year by falling on their heads, so you want to reduce those odds!